dips-21/my_practice/README.md

 It provides loose coupling.
 Interface can extend interface.

- *It is mechanism to achieve fully abstraction.
+ *It is mechanism to achieve full abstraction.
  *There can be only abstract methods in the java interface not method body.
  *